You cannot teach a man anything; you can only help him discover it in himself. – Galileo

 The Head Coach receives a stipend and is responsible for each of the five teacher coaches, who also receive stipends.
 In addition, Science Coach is free to schools and the program covers all student competition entry fees.

 Like any sports team, the Science Coach program has a schedule, complete with a busy season and an “off-season.”

-- August-January: Teacher coaches work with students using the program’s research curriculum to help students develop an idea for a project, refine questions, design the project, get Scientific Review Committee approval, and conduct the experiment/project.
-Head coaches are available to answer questions and provide support throughout this time.
+- August-January: Teacher Coaches work with students using the program’s Advanced Innovation Methodology (AIM) Teacher to help students develop an idea for a project, refine questions, design the project, get Scientific Review Committee approval, and conduct the experiment/project.
+Head Coaches are available to answer questions and provide support throughout this time.

 In addition, the Science Coach program continues to support student ideas that have commercialization/licensing opportunities or can add value to a growing body of research, connecting students to industry leaders and vetting ideas for commercial viability!